 This video makes me feel all warm and fuzzy inside.

-Ethan about 2 years ago from Colorado
+Ethan over 2 years ago from Colorado

-BOB about 2 years ago from Canada
+BOB over 2 years ago from Canada

 Sometimes, it's the brief, little things that make big changes in people's lives.